 Then it’s WALK TIME!!!!!!!!!!!!!!!!!

 I’ve talked in previous posts about trigger stacking, but the same is true of cues we give our dog.
 A combination, particularly in a formula, is very predictable, like the pins falling into place on a lock.
 Every single one of those cues contributes to the excitement the dog feels.
 But when they’ve learned W leads to Z, and all the other cues before lead to Z, they’re going to get excited when the first of those pins falls into place.
 And that excitement is just going to grow and grow.
+This process is called ‘back chaining’ and it means that the first thing comes to reliably predict the second, which comes to reliably predict the third… and so on.

 The fact is that Heston realises there’s quite a long chain of events that lead up to a walk.
 There’s a lot of predictable cues that let him know a walk is on the way.
 Our main job is to disrupt the sequence, desensitise the dog to various cues that are absolutely necessary and make whatever leads to the excitement much less predictable, so that the dog is calmer and you can work with them.